inband/net/README.md

 - [ ] vrrp
 - [ ] vxlan

+If I tick the technology off then I am saying **i've labbed it up** and **i get it** to some some degree.
 With each of the technologies I'll provide links and references to material that has helped with my understanding.